-Major activities and tasks performed during this process include
+Major activities and tasks performed during this process include:

-- Establishing the integration plan (this activity is carried out concurrently to the design activity of the system) that defines: - The optimized integration strategy: order of aggregates assembly using appropriate integration techniques. - The V&V actions to be processed for the purpose of integration. - The configurations of the aggregates to be assembled and verified. - The integration means and verification means (dedicated enabling products) that may include assembly procedures, assembly tools (harness, specific tools), V&V tools (simulators, stubs/caps, launchers, test benches, devices for measuring, etc.), and V&V procedures. - Obtain the integration means and verification means as defined in the integration plan; the acquisition of the means can be done through various ways such as procurement, development, reuse, and sub-contracting; usually the acquisition of the complete set of means is a mix of these methods. - Take delivery of each implemented element: - Unpack and reassemble the implemented element with its accessories. - Check the delivered configuration, conformance of implemented elements, compatibility of interfaces, and ensure the presence of mandatory documentation. - Assemble the implemented elements into aggregates: - Gather the implemented elements to be assembled, the integration means (assembly tools, assembly procedures), and the verification means (V&V tools and procedures). - Connect the implemented elements on each other to constitute aggregates in the order prescribed by the integration plan and in assembly procedures using assembly tools. - Add or connect the V&V tools to the aggregates as predefined. - Carry out eventual operations of welding, gluing, drilling, tapping, adjusting, tuning, painting, parametering, etc. - Verify each aggregate: - Check the aggregate is correctly assembled according to established procedures. - Perform the verification process that uses verification and validation procedures and check that the aggregate shows the right design properties/specified requirements. - Record integration results/reports and potential issue reports, change requests, etc.
+• Establishing the integration plan (this activity is carried out concurrently to the design activity of the system) that defines:

+- The optimized integration strategy order of aggregates assembly using appropriate integration techniques. - The V&V actions to be processed for the purpose of integration. - The configurations of the aggregates to be assembled and verified. - The integration means and verification means (dedicated enabling products) that may include assembly procedures, assembly tools (harness, specific tools), V&V tools (simulators, stubs/caps, launchers, test benches, devices for measuring, etc.), and V&V procedures. - Obtain the integration means and verification means as defined in the integration plan.
+The acquisition of the means can be accomplished through various ways such as procurement, development, reuse, and sub-contracting; usually the acquisition of the complete set of means is a mix of these methods. - Take delivery of each implemented element: - Unpack and reassemble the implemented element with its accessories. - Check the delivered configuration, conformance of implemented elements and compatibility of interfaces, and ensure the presence of mandatory documentation. - Assemble the implemented elements into aggregates: - Gather the implemented elements to be assembled, the integration means (assembly tools, assembly procedures), and the verification means (V&V tools and procedures). - Connect the implemented elements to each other using assembly tools to constitute aggregates in the order prescribed by the integration plan and in assembly procedures. - Add or connect the V&V tools to the aggregates as predefined. - Carry out eventual operations of welding, gluing, drilling, tapping, adjusting, tuning, painting, parametering, etc.